ldkngan/Python_E-Wallet_Transaction_And_Payment_Analysis/README.md

 <img width="205" height="127" alt="image" src="https://github.com/user-attachments/assets/2c5deebb-aa72-4842-84d3-ea65b5194fc4" />

---> Abnormal Products against the rule are Product ID 3, 1976, 10033.
+--> Abnormal products against the rule are product_id 3, 1976, 10033.
 They are not owned by any team.

 ### 3. Find the team has had the lowest performance (lowest volume) since Q2.2023.
 Find the category that contributes the least to that team.
 In [12]: